GUDHI/gudhi-devel/src/python/doc/wasserstein_distance_user.rst

 *************

 This example computes the 1-Wasserstein distance from 2 persistence diagrams with Euclidean ground metric.
-Note that persistence diagrams must be submitted as (n x 2) numpy arrays and must not contain inf values.
+Note that persistence diagrams must be submitted as (n x 2) numpy arrays.

 .. testcode::